 These five authors are today’s Elizabeth Gilbert, charting their own course in the great wide world and sharing the inspiring details of their wanderings.
 To take a virtual journey, read their memoirs.

-- Traveling with Ghosts Sometimes when you lose someone you love, a solo journey helps you to find yourself, and your bearings, again.
+Sometimes when you lose someone you love, a solo journey helps you to find yourself, and your bearings, again.
 That was the case with Cheryl Strayed in Wild: From Lost to Found on the Pacific Crest Trail.
-And that's the case with Shannon Leone Fowler, a marine biologist who suddenly lost herfiancé, Sean, when a box jellyfish, the most venomous in the world, latched onto his leg during a backpacking trip in Thailand.
+And that’s the case with Shannon Leone Fowler, a marine biologist who suddenly lost her fiancé, Sean, when a box jellyfish, the most venomous in the world, latched onto his leg during a backpacking trip in Thailand.
 To honor their mutual love of travel, Fowler journeyed to places of loss and remembrance, including Auschwitz, Israel, and war-torn Bosnia, ending in Barcelona, where she and Sean first met.
-At times heartbreaking, but ultimately uplifting.
+Traveling with Ghosts is at times heartbreaking, but ultimately uplifting.

-- Love With a Chance of Drowning "Fearful Adventurer" is how Torre DeRoche describes herself.
+In Love With a Chance of Drowning, “fearful adventurer” is how Torre DeRoche describes herself.
 But in her mid-twenties this Australian, terrified of deep water, decided to sail into the sunset with her newfound love, a handsome Argentinian.
 For awhile it was smooth sailing to lush South Pacific islands.
-And then disaster struck: The boat's engine and steering failed and started taking on water in the middle of the Pacific Ocean.
+And then disaster struck: The boat’s engine and steering failed and started taking on water in the middle of the Pacific Ocean.
 With humor and poignant, if not neurotic, self-analysis, DeRoche chronicles her tale of survival at sea and in love.

 Ready to embark on your own adventure?
 Here’s how you can bring your sleep routine on the road.